darkanakin41/download-search/README.md

 * Display a calendar of upcoming episodes from TV Shows subscribed
 * Access his profile page
 * Edit password
+* Notification system when a new episode is out on a TV Show or Animes subscribed

 System commands :
 ```bash